just226/messy-doc/README.md

 2. this is a spring-boot app, check the properties in the application.properties

-The only thing you need to modify is es host, leave the others untouched unless you know what are they used for.
+The only thing you need to modify is es configuration, leave the others untouched unless you know what are they used for.
 ```
 elastic.host=192.168.240.134
 ```